Marentierra/criticalailiteracy/_pages/home.md

 ## License

-The workshop materials are released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-The workshop website is made with [Jekyll](https://jekyllrb.com) using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes) theme.
+These materials are released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+The Summer School website is made with [Jekyll](https://jekyllrb.com) using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes) theme.
-The artwork by Danielle Navarro is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, and used with permission.
+The picture was taken by Marcela Suarez is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, and used with permission.

 ## Contact